How to Combine Tokyo, Kyoto, and Osaka into One Journey

 A street in Osaka with shops, restaurants, and the Tsutenkaku Tower by day.

-Why these three cities?
+Why exactly these three cities?

 • Tokyo – the pulse of modern Japan, where neon lights and traditional temples coexist in harmony.

-How to plan the perfect itinerary?
+How to organise the ideal itinerary?

-1. Start in Tokyo (4–5 days)
+1. Start with Tokyo (4–5 days)

-2. Travel by Shinkansen to Kyoto (2–3 hours)
+2. Travel by shinkansen to Kyoto (2–3 hours)

 3. Kyoto – the heart of tradition (3–4 days)

-4. Leap to Osaka (2–3 days)
+4. Hop to Osaka (2–3 days)

 How much time do you need in total?